patrickhadlaw/RGLEngine/README.md

 * Clickable UI elements (using triangle-raycast)
 * Noclip camera transformation based on mouse and keyboard input
 * Host-listener event system for capturing events such as window resize, keyboard key press, bounding box change, ...
+* Sparse Voxel Octree renderer -> a raytracing algorithm runnable in real-time
 * More to come...

 Controls are: